elixir-lang/elixir-lang.github.com/_posts/2024-03-05-veeps-elixir-case.markdown

 ### Architectural simplicity

-Veeps' system has different scalability requirements for its various parts.
-For instance, when streaming a concert, the backend receives metadata from users' devices every 30 seconds to track viewership.
-This is the so-called Beaconing service.
+Different parts of the Veeps system have different scalability requirements.
+For instance, when streaming a show, the backend receives metadata from users' devices every 30 seconds to track viewership.
+This is the so-called *Beaconing service*.

 Say you have 250,000 people watching a concert — the Beaconing service handles thousands of requests per second for a few hours at a time.
 As a result, it needs to scale differently from other parts of the system, such as their merchandise e-commerce or backstage management.